tadatomix/thebet/map feedback.md

 2. into the night
 	1. it's a funky freeform. that's good, but needs better implementation
 	2. object relations aren't made well
+3. piece of me
+	1. change the spacing for better following the piano